 Top places to live in Cornwall Nansledan, Newquay

-This brand-new village on the edge of Newquay is perfectly placed for families, surfers and those looking to spend a hybrid week between London and Cornwall.
+This brand-new village on the edge of Newquay is perfectly placed for families, surfers and those who want to live in Cornwall but need the ability to easily travel back to London for work.
 Part of our Top 200 Places to Live series.

 A pastel-hued vision on the outskirts of Newquay, Nansledan is a purpose built extension of the surfing town that “embodies the principles of architecture and urban planning championed by HRH The Prince of Wales”.
 Attracting a community of creatives and families, businesses and shops, Nansledan is home to a host of Muddy Award winners, and has housing options at reasonable prices.
 It is also conveniently located for both surfing beaches and the airport.
 The next phase of work, which will see 122 new homes and four new commercial units built, has begun with the houses expected to be on the market in Spring 2022.